noiz23/programer2/OCPStudyGuide/README.md

 -----Map
     - You use a map when you want to identify values by a key.
     - TreeSet cannot contain null elements.
 It also means that TreeMap cannot contain null keys.
 Null values are OK.
-    - TreeMap—no null keys
+    - TreeMap —> no null keys
-    - Hashtable—no null keys or values
+    - Hashtable —>no null keys or values
-    - TreeSet—no null elements
+    - TreeSet —>no null elements
-    - ArrayDeque—no null elements
+    - ArrayDeque —> no null elements

- List—An ordered collection of elements that allows duplicate entries
+ List —> An ordered collection of elements that allows duplicate entries

- ArrayList—Standard resizable list.
+ ArrayList —> Standard resizable list.

- LinkedList—Can easily add/remove from beginning or end.
+ LinkedList —> Can easily add/remove from beginning or end.

- Vector—Older thread-safe version of ArrayList.
+ Vector —> Older thread-safe version of ArrayList.

- Stack—Older last-in, first-out class.
+ Stack —> Older last-in, first-out class.

- Set—Does not allow duplicates
+ Set —> Does not allow duplicates

- HashSet—Uses hashcode() to find unordered elements.
+ HashSet —> Uses hashcode() to find unordered elements.

- TreeSet—Sorted and navigable.
+ TreeSet —> Sorted and navigable.
 Does not allow null values.

- Queue—Orders elements for processing
+ Queue —> Orders elements for processing

- LinkedList—Can easily add/remove from beginning or end.

- ArrayDeque—First-in, first-out or last-in, first-out.
+ ArrayDeque —> First-in, first-out or last-in, first-out.
 Does not allow null values.

- Map—Maps unique keys to values
+ Map —> Maps unique keys to values

- HashMap—Uses hashcode() to find keys.
+ HashMap —> Uses hashcode() to find keys.

- TreeMap—Sorted map.
+ TreeMap —> Sorted map.
 Does not allow null keys.

- Hashtable—Older version of hashmap.
+ Hashtable —> Older version of hashmap.
 Does not allow null keys or values.

 -----Comparable
     - The Comparable interface has only one method.
 In fact, this is the entire interface: